 3. Use positive reinforcement to drive participation

 Positive reinforcement takes many forms.
 You can use prizes, gamification, immediate praise to whoever gives the first idea, and so on.
-This is good for two reasons: right off the bat it sets the stage for people to get that little serotonin release, and it lets people know that the facilitator will reward them for participating.
-It is a signal that now is the time to pay attention – this is not a part of the meeting you want to skip out on.
-You should participate because you might get something, and people love getting stuff.
+This is good for two reasons: it sets the stage for people to get that little serotonin release, and it lets people know that the facilitator will reward them for participating.
+It is a signal that now is the time to pay attention and participation is not only encouraged but rewarded.

 For example, Poll Everywhere employees now understand that when I facilitate a meeting there will be prizes, it will be fun, there’s gonna be toys, and they know that, whether they’re introverted or extroverted, it’s a safe space for them to participate in.
 They don’t have to worry about being too loud or self-censoring, nor do they have to worry about being heard.

 4. Provide small toys for big stress relief